 I remember I was running towards the goal trying to get on the end of a long ball that looped over me.
-I was slightly behind the ball and the goal keeper kicked the ball straight into my jaw .
-This lead to sever pain and the realisation that the impact had locked my jaw into locked an open position!
-Which I’m sure looked funny at the time but was terrifying to the 12 year old me suffering pain and not knowing what or how to fix the problem.
+I was slightly behind the ball and the goalkeeper kicked the ball straight into my jaw.
+This lead to severe pain and the realisation that the impact had locked my jaw into locked an open position!
+Which I’m sure looked funny at the time but was terrifying to the 12-year-old me suffering pain and not knowing what or how to fix the problem.

 I tried the western route of scans, talking to a specialist who wanted to operate on my shoulder without evidence of anything wrong showing up on the scans!
 I saw physios and loads of other disciplines over the course of that year but to no avail.

 I eventually found a therapist with a high-level Acupuncture & Bodywork therapy skills set that looked at the root cause.
 Not just the site of pain.
 It was only on time lining my experience of life and any knocks and falls I had, that we came back to that indoor football match and the jaw injury that I’d totally forgotten about that we found the root cause.
 This was a fresh approach that I hadn’t experienced before in the past year of searching for answers with many therapist and experts.